X-CASH-official/xcash-dpops/README.md

 --log_file_color "log_file" - Write all output to a log file with colors

---generate_key - Generate a public and private key for signing and verifying messages between block verifiers--total_threads "total_threads" - The total threads to use, the maximum is 100 total threads.
+--generate_key - Generate a public and private key for signing and verifying messages between block verifiers

+--total_threads "total_threads" - The total threads to use, the maximum is 100 total threads.
 If this parameter is not specified, the default is the number of threads the CPU has.

+--XCASH_DPOPS_delegates_IP_address \"delegates IP address\" - The delegates IP address (IPV4 only) to create the server on.
+If this parameter is not specified, the default is 0.0.0.0 (all available networking interfaces).

+--xcash_wallet_port \"xcash_wallet_port\" - The xcash wallet port.
+If this parameter is not specified, the default port is 18285.

+--database_name - The name of the database.
+If this parameter is not specified, the default name is XCASH_PROOF_OF_STAKE.

+--shared_delegates_database_name - The name of the shared delegates database.
+If this parameter is not specified, the default name is XCASH_PROOF_OF_STAKE_DELEGATES.

 --delegates_website - Run the delegates website